dcntrlzd/pheme-kit/README.md

 * Build Endorsements as a reference extension
 * Improving tests
 * Adding one more storage engine
-* ENS resolved
+* ENS resolver for registry
 * ERC-721 implementation for handles
-* Custom registration methods
+* More Registry implementations
- * controlled by a single account
+  * Multi Owner (multiple owners can write to whatever handle they want).
- * ENS
+  * Multi Authority (multiple owners can assign whichever handle they want to anyone).